Art Institute of Chicago Building: Entrance

 Flanking the exterior Michigan Avenue entrance stairs are two bronze lions by sculptor Edward Kemeys that were a gift from a Mrs. Henry Field for the Art Institute's opening at its current location in 1893.
 Although the lions have no official names, the sculptor designated the lions by their poses as "stands in an attitude of defiance" (south lion) and "on the prowl" (north lion).
 These lions, along with those pairs in front of the New York Public Library Main Branch on Fifth Avenue and the pair in the grand staircase of the Boston Public Library's Central Library, are part of an Italian Renaissance revival by 19th-century Romantic artists.
 Guardian lions had been an important architectural theme of the World Columbian Exposition, where six pairs guarded the entrance of the Palace of Fine Arts.
 Kemeys had sculpted one of these pairs, which may have served as his model for the Art Institute lions.
 The lions were moved back 12 ft toward the museum in 1909-10 in conjunction with the widening of Michigan Avenue and the addition of a balustrade and terrace to the south, west and north sides of the building.

-When a Chicago sports team makes the playoffs, the lions are frequently dressed in that team's uniform.
+When a Chicago sports team makes their league's playoffs, the lions are frequently dressed in that team's uniform.
 This has been done for the Chicago White Sox in 2005, the Chicago Bears in 1986 and 2007, the Chicago Blackhawks in 2010, and the Chicago Cubs in 2016.